Langley Moor: History

-The village consists of a large park, three pubs, three schools, a church and an industrial estate.
+The village consists of a large park, two pubs, three schools, a church and an industrial estate.

 Holliday Park (previously Bents Park, known locally as Boyne Park after Lord Boyne) is located to the north of the village, and was renovated in 2016 with a new children's play area.
 The park also provides access to the River Browney which runs through it.
 The park was donated to the public by local alderman and philanthropist Martin Forster Holliday (1848-1935), who was the manager and agent for three North Brancepeth Coal Company collieries (Broompark, Boyne and Littleburn - the latter two being in the village) from 1884 until 1922.

-The three pubs in the village are The Station, The New Cross (formerly The Langley Moor Hotel, as of 2022 currently closed) and The Lord Boyne Hotel.
-Historically, the village had two inns, the Littleburn Hotel, two more pubs, two cinemas, a working men's club (now residential flats), a post office, a bank and Salvation Army barracks.
+There are two pubs in the village, they are The Station, and The Lord Boyne Hotel.
+Historically, the village had three additional pubs, two inns, the Littleburn Hotel, two cinemas, a working men's club (now residential flats), a post office, a bank and Salvation Army barracks.
+The New Cross (formerly known as The Langley Moor Hotel) became a charity shop in 2025.

 The East Coast Main Line, one of Britain's arterial rail links, runs directly through the village over the high street.

-Langley Moor is also home to two supermarkets, a Tesco Metro (formerly Safeway, Somerfield) and Lidl.
+Langley Moor is also home to three supermarkets, a Tesco Metro (formerly Safeway, Somerfield), Lidl, and Aldi.